intercity/chef-repo/README.md

 ## Getting started

-The following paragraphs will guide you to set up your own server to host Ruby on Rails applications. **Note:** There's also a great guide on the website for [using these recipes with Digital Ocean](http://www.intercityup.com/guides/rails-chef-digitalocean).
+The following paragraphs will guide you to set up your own server to host Ruby on Rails applications.

 ### Server prerequisites